tuxcanfly/testfoo/README.rst

-"Code without tests is broken by design." - Jacob Kaplan-Moss
+.. note:: "Code without tests is broken by design." - Jacob Kaplan-Moss

 ABOUT:
 ------